supaflyENJOY/DynamicsDocs/my-website/docs/Practitioners/Qualifications.md

 ### <b> Importance of correct qualification information </b>

 It is important that the qualification and the dates are accurate.
-When scheduling an Encounter Service with a Practitioner, the system checks that the Practitioner has the required qualification for the service being provided.
+When scheduling a Session with a Practitioner, the system checks that the Practitioner has the required qualification for the service being provided.

 > <b>How do you know what the required qualifications are for the service? </b>
 >